Columbia County Child Custody Lawyer

 In the Child’s Best Interests

 If a judge makes a decision for you, they will decide in favor of the child’s best interests, which is why it is important to work with an attorney who knows how to show that your parenting, care, and supervision are, indeed, in the child’s best interests.
-Our attorneys in Columbia County know how to gather this important proof in child custody cases.
+Our custody attorneys in Columbia County know how to gather this important proof in child custody cases.
 Evidence may come in the form of documentation, family, friend, and teacher statements, and much more.

 Types of Columbia County Custody Decisions

 Custody decisions can leave one parent with sole legal custody and the other with visitation rights.
 It can leave both parents with shared custody, or one parent with physical custody.
 And, in some rare cases, two children may be split up if they have a caustic relationship, where one would live with the father and the other with the mother, which is called split custody.

 The following provides a general overview of the various types of family custody decisions an attorney could help with after a divorce:

 Sole legal custody – Only one parent can make legal decisions about healthcare, education, living situation, and other decisions;

 Physical custody – The parent who has physical custody will be responsible for the supervision and care of the child.
 Physical custody can be joint (shared equally between the two parents) or sole.
 A parent with sole legal custody will also usually have sole physical custody, meaning that the child lives with them for more than half the time, according to New York Courts;

 Joint legal custody – Both parents can make decisions about their child.
 The child usually spends equal or roughly equal time with both parents;

 Split custody – One child is sent to live with one parent and one child is sent to live with the other parent.
 Visitation usually does not overlap, meaning that the children are always kept apart.
 This is a very rare outcome of child custody decisions.